torvalds/linux/Documentation/locking/hwspinlock.rst

 For example, OMAP4 has dual Cortex-A9, dual Cortex-M3 and a C64x+ DSP,
-each of which is running a different Operating System (the master, A9, is usually running Linux and the slave processors, the M3 and the DSP, are running some flavor of RTOS).
+each of which is running a different Operating System (the master, A9, is usually running GNU/Linux and the slave processors, the M3 and the DSP, are running some flavor of RTOS).

 A generic hwspinlock framework allows platform-independent drivers to use